 The key to answering questions about your work environment is to simply ensure that what you say is a part of the company.
 For example, you do not want to say “I like a relaxed work environment” if the company considers itself fast paced; and here’s a tip – all companies consider themselves fast pace.
 Really, you should simply “prefer” a work environment that you know the interviewer will appreciate.
-There is no reason to confusion the interviewer with anything too complicated.
+There is no reason to confuse the interviewer with anything too complicated.

 “I prefer a low stress work environment, where managers and staff have a mutual respect for one another.
 I also like it when managers praise the employees, and no one is blamed for things they didn’t do.”